 Admire 300 objects like gold and silver work along with ornaments and jewelry, vases, funerary masks and ritual objects, clothing and accessories, and magnificent feather and textile pieces with inspiring motifs that come from major European collections.
 This is a unique opportunity to get the full experience of the Incas’ immense cultural heritage.
 Textile and feather ornaments were very valuable in the Inca world, even more so than gold, and were also used as offerings to the gods.
 The motifs indicated the social rank of the person who possessed them.

 Thanks to museography that thrusts you into a meaningful world, you can admire these objects in context and get an immersive experience that engages your senses and emotions.
 Whether through projections or videos representing a cotton field, mural paintings of the Huaca La Luna, architectural elements that recall an Inca city, or a contemporary market, you will get the full experience of the Incas’ immense cultural heritage.

-The Museum is offering a free activity booklet, adding to your children’s fun and knowledge throughout their tour of the exhibition!
+Activity booklet for families The Museum is offering a free activity booklet, adding to your children’s fun and knowledge throughout their tour of the exhibition!